vi0lin/vim-advantages/readme.md

 - [./install.sh](./install.sh)

 # Install
+> [!WARNING]
-The Project Is In An Unstable State.
+> The Project Is In An Unstable State.
-Consider Not Using It.
+> Consider Not Using It As It May Appear Buggy.

 You Can Choose Installing vim-advantages Using 1. or 2.
 ## 1. Install This Project